JaeminEun/AquaCrop-CropMaps/2-AquaCrop-CropMaps-Analysis/4-Figures/README.md

   - Summary statistics (mean, std) embedded per map
   Output: `CC_R_Comparison.png`

+  Files representing different skill metrics can be swapped to make spatial comparisons.

 - `3-DiffMap.py`
   Produces **difference maps** between GDD and Calendar setups for both generic and maize crops, visualizing where GDD calibration improves or worsens correlation with observed data.
   Output: `CorrelationDiff.png`

+  Files for different crops can be swapped to evaluate differences, likewise, different metrics can be swapped to visualize differences in crop production against CGLS data.

 - `4-TimeSeries.py`
   Performs **time-series comparisons** of daily **Biomass accumulation** and **Canopy Cover (CC)**: